adam-pilgermayer/bmi-calorie-calculator/README.md

  ## How to use

 - You can switch between calculators by clicking on the BMI or Calorie button
-- English and Metric unit compatibility (e.g.: pounds - kg)
+- Select your measurement units with Standard and Metric switcher (e.g.: pounds - kg)
 - Type in your measurements, then click on Calculate button to see your results

 ## Calculation formulas